Munir405/alx-low_level_programming/0x10-variadic_functions/README.md

 	f : float
 	s : char * (if string is NULL, (nil) is printed instead.) any other char is ignored.

-100-hello_holberton.asm

-	A 64-bit program in assembly that prints Hello, Holberton, followed by a new line.

-	Using syscall
-	compiled using nasm and gcc

-variadic_functions.h

-	Header file containing function prototypes, include guarded.